Zollinger-Ellison SyndromeSymptoms, Doctors, Treatments, Advances & More

 Surgery to remove a single gastrinoma may be done if the tumors have not spread to other organs.
 Surgery on the stomach (gastrectomy) to control acid production is rarely needed.

-Douglas Fraker is a Surgical Oncologist and a General Surgeon in Philadelphia, Pennsylvania.
-Fraker has been practicing medicine for over 40 years and is rated as an Elite expert by MediFind in the treatment of Zollinger-Ellison Syndrome.
-He is also highly rated in 44 other conditions, according to our data.
-His top areas of expertise are Zollinger-Ellison Syndrome, Hyperparathyroidism, Neuroendocrine Tumor, Gastrectomy, and Tissue Biopsy.
-Fraker is currently accepting new patients.
+Douglas Fraker is a General Surgeon and a Surgical Oncologist in Radnor, Pennsylvania.
+Dr. Fraker is rated as an Elite provider by MediFind in the treatment of Zollinger-Ellison Syndrome.
+His top areas of expertise are Hyperparathyroidism, Zollinger-Ellison Syndrome, Neuroendocrine Tumor, Parathyroidectomy, and Thyroidectomy.
+Dr. Fraker is currently accepting new patients.

 The cure rate is low, even when it is found early and the tumor is removed.
 However, gastrinomas grow slowly.
 People with this condition may live for many years after the tumor is found.
 Acid-suppressing medicines work well to control the symptoms.